akka/akka/akka-docs/src/main/paradox/guide/tutorial_3.md

  * Collect temperature measurements
  * When asked, report the last measured temperature

 However, a device might start without immediately having a temperature measurement.
 Hence, we need to account for the case where a temperature is not present.
-This also allows us to test the query part of the actor without the write part present, as the device actor can simply report an empty result.
+This also allows us to test the query part of the actor without the write part present, as the device actor can report an empty result.

 The protocol for obtaining the current temperature from the device actor is simple.
 The actor: